Chink: United States

 The Pekin Community High School District 303 teams in Pekin, Illinois were officially known as the "Pekin Chinks" until 1981, when the school administration changed the name to the "Pekin Dragons".
 The event received national attention.

 During early 2000, University of California, Davis experienced a string of racial incidents and crimes between Asian and white students, mostly among fraternities.
 Several incidents included "chink" and other racial epithets being shouted among groups, including the slurs being used during a robbery and assault on an Asian fraternity by 15 white males.
 The incidents motivated a school-wide review and protest to get professional conflict resolution and culturally sensitive mediators.

 Sarah Silverman appeared on Late Night with Conan O'Brien in 2001, stirring up controversy when the word chink was used without the usual bleep appearing over ethnic slurs on network television.
 The controversy led Asian activist and community leader Guy Aoki to appear on the talk show Politically Incorrect along with Sarah Silverman.
 Guy Aoki alleged that Silverman did not believe that the term was offensive.

 New York City radio station Hot 97 was criticized for airing the "Tsunami Song".
 Referring to the 2004 Indian Ocean earthquake, in which over an estimated 200,000 people died, the song used the phrase "screaming chinks" along with other offensive lyrics.
 The radio station fired a co-host and producer, and indefinitely suspended radio personality Miss Jones, who was later reinstated.
 Members of the Asian American community said Miss Jones' reinstatement condoned hate speech.

-A Philadelphia eatery, Chink's Steaks, created controversy, appearing in Philadelphia Daily News and other newspapers.
+A Philadelphia eatery, Chink's Steaks, created controversy beginning in 2004 with articles appearing in the Philadelphia Daily News and other newspapers.
 The restaurant was asked by Asian community groups to change the name.
 The restaurant was named after the original Jewish-American owner's nickname, "Chink", derived from the ethnic slur due to his "slanty eyes".
 The restaurant was renamed Joe's in 2013.

 In February 2012, ESPN fired one employee and suspended another for using the headline "Chink in the Armor" in reference to Jeremy Lin, an American basketball player of Taiwanese and Chinese descent.
 While the word chink also refers to a crack or fissure and chink in the armor is an idiom and common sports cliché, referring to a vulnerability, the "apparently intentional" double entendre of its use in reference to an Asian athlete was viewed as offensive.